zezhang/MPI_Caffe/README.md

 #Major Changes in the following files:

-/tools/caffe.cpp:\n
+/tools/caffe.cpp:
-		Initialize the MPI environment\n
+		Initialize the MPI environment
-		Update the nerual network after each iteration\n Forward & Backward computation for other nodes\n
+		Update the nerual network after each iteration Forward & Backward computation for other nodes

 /src/caffe/net.cpp:
 		Change some parameters